VadymMakohon/AI-Chatbot/README.md

 });
 ```

-## Important Information
+## 🔄 Switching to a Stable Model

-This chatbot uses the Gemini beta model, gemini-1.5-flash, which allows more free requests within a shorter timeframe.
-If you need greater reliability, you can switch to the stable model, gemini-1.5-pro.
-While the free version of this model has stricter request limits, upgrading to a paid plan will remove these restrictions.
+The chatbot currently uses Gemini-1.5-Flash (beta), allowing more free requests within a shorter timeframe.
+However, for greater reliability, you can switch to Gemini-1.5-Pro.

-To switch to the gemini-1.5-pro stable model, update the API_URL in the `script.js` file as follows:
+### 🔁 Update API URL in script.js

 const API_URL = `https://generativelanguage.googleapis.com/v1/models/gemini-1.5-pro:generateContent?key=${API_KEY}`;

+#### ⚠️ Note: The free version of gemini-1.5-pro has stricter request limits.
+Consider upgrading to a paid plan for unlimited access.

 ### ⭐ Show Your Support